 Israel is ready to pause its war in Gaza during Ramadan if a hostage deal is reached, Biden says

-JERUSALEM (AP) — Israel would be willing to pause its war on Hamas in Gaza during the upcoming Muslim fasting month of Ramadan if a deal is reached to release some of the hostages held by the militants, President Joe Biden said in comments released on Tuesday.
+JERUSALEM (AP) — U.S. President Joe Biden signaled that a cease-fire in Gaza could be at hand, saying that Israel has agreed to pause its offensive during the upcoming Muslim holy month of Ramadan if a deal is reached to release some hostages held by Hamas.

+But both Israel and Hamas downplayed on Tuesday the idea that a breakthrough was imminent.

+In the wake of Hamas’ attack on southern Israel on Oct.
+7, Israel’s air, sea and ground campaign in Gaza has killed tens of thousands of people, obliterated large swaths of the urban landscape, displaced 80% of the battered enclave’s population and sparked concerns that a famine could be imminent, according to the United Nations.

+Now, the prospect of an invasion of Rafah has prompted global alarm over the fate of civilians trapped there.

-There was no immediate Israeli reaction to Biden’s comments on an emerging framework deal, brokered by the United States, Egypt and Qatar, under which Hamas would free some of the dozens of hostages it holds, in exchange for the release of Palestinian prisoners and a six-week halt in fighting.
-During the temporary pause, negotiations would continue over the release of the remaining hostages and additional Palestinian prisoners held by Israel.
+Talks to pause the fighting have gained momentum recently and were underway Tuesday.
+Negotiators from the United States, Egypt and Qatar have been working to broker a cease-fire that would see Hamas free some of the dozens of hostages it holds in exchange for the release of Palestinian prisoners, a six-week halt in fighting and an increase in aid deliveries to Gaza.

-The start of Ramadan, which falls around March 10, is seen as an unofficial deadline for a cease-fire deal.
+The start of Ramadan, which is expected to be around March 10, is seen as an unofficial deadline for a deal.
 The month is a time of heightened religious observance and dawn-to-dusk fasting for hundreds of millions of Muslims around the world.
 Israeli-Palestinian tensions have flared in the past during the holy month.

-Biden said on Monday that he hopes a cease-fire deal could take effect by next week.

-“Ramadan’s coming up and there has been an agreement by the Israelis that they would not engage in activities during Ramadan as well, in order to give us time to get all the hostages out,” Biden said in an appearance on NBC’s “Late Night With Seth Meyers.”
+“Ramadan’s coming up and there has been an agreement by the Israelis that they would not engage in activities during Ramadan as well, in order to give us time to get all the hostages out,” Biden said in an appearance on NBC’s “Late Night With Seth Meyers” that was filmed Monday.

+In separate comments the same day, Biden said that he hoped a cease-fire deal could take effect by next week.

+A senior official from Egypt has said the draft deal includes the release of up to 40 women and older hostages in return for up to 300 Palestinian prisoners — mostly women, minors and older people.

+The official, speaking on condition of anonymity to discuss the negotiations, said the proposed six-week pause in fighting would allow hundreds of trucks to bring desperately needed aid into Gaza every day, including to the hard-hit north.

-Biden, who has shown staunch support for Israel throughout the war, left open the door to an eventual Israeli ground offensive in the city of Rafah in southern Gaza, on the border with Egypt, where more than half of Gaza’s population of 2.3 million has fled under Israeli evacuation orders.
+Biden, who has shown staunch support for Israel throughout the war, left open the door in his remarks for an eventual Israeli ground offensive in the city of Rafah in southern Gaza, on the border with Egypt, where more than half of the enclave’s 2.3 million people have fled under Israeli evacuation orders.

 Biden said he believes Israel has slowed its bombardment of Rafah.